Boulton Paul Defiant: Design

 The Defiant was a single-engine interceptor aircraft.
 It used a monoplane structure which was coupled with main landing gear which retracted into a broad mainplane section.
 The pilot's cockpit and rear turret were faired into a streamlined upper fuselage section.
 Tankage for up to 104 impgal of fuel was housed within the wing centre section along with a large ventral radiator that completed the resemblance to the Hawker fighter.
-The center section employed a two-spar arrangement, and the wing itself had removable wingtips.
+The centre section employed a two-spar arrangement, and the wing itself had removable wingtips.
 The rear fuselage comprised two metal cones connected by a two-foot transitional section and a flat upper deck.
-The Defiant employed an all-metal stressed skin monocoque structure, which was built in sections that were subsequently bolted together, a manufacturing method previously used on other Bolton Paul-designed aircraft.
+The Defiant employed an all-metal stressed skin monocoque structure.
+The fuselage was built in sections that were subsequently bolted together, a manufacturing method previously used on other Boulton Paul-designed aircraft which they thought made the riveting process easier.
 It was a relatively clean design and made use of a simple, weight-saving structure.